Calling all Prince George's County, Montgomery County, and Washington DC Artists and Teachers!

 Learn how to authentically integrate the arts into classroom instruction.

-Be part of a community committed to understanding the impact of institutional and structural racism.
+Connect with a community committed to understanding the impact of institutional and structural racism.

 ▶ Reimagine teaching in abolitionist ways that elevate students' voices, critical thinking, creative expression, and joyful learning.